NVIDIA/bionemo-framework/sub-packages/bionemo-example_model/README.md

 This is a minimalist package containing an example model that makes use of bionemo2/nemo conventions.
 It contains the necessary models, dataloaders, datasets, and custom loss fucntions.
 The referenced classes and function are in `bionemo.example_model.lightning.lightning_basic`.

 This tutorial demonstrates the creation of a simple MNIST model.
-This should be run in a BioNeMo contaner.
+This should be run in a BioNeMo container.
 For this tutorial, we will reuse elements from the BioNeMo example_model package.

 `Megatron`/`NeMo` modules and datasets are special derivatives of PyTorch modules and datasets that extend and accelerate the distributed training and inference capabilities of PyTorch.